thearn/data-store/README.md

 data-store
 =======================
-Some python tools for doing key-value storing
+Some python tools for doing key-value storing using redis and/or mongoDb.